duncanpierce/vector/README-DESIGN.md

 * Mask vectors should be opaque in order to support future vector length extension
   * e.g. Arm SVE permits up to 2048 bit vector supporting byte operations, which implies 256-bit masks
 * Mask vectors are a separate type
+* Guide users that the package is for numeric vectors (including byte, rune and complex)
+  * If it were a standard package it should be `math/vec` or `math/vector`

 ## Status

 I am not very familiar with programming vector CPUs so it is likely that common idioms are not well supported.